-- Large Baths – The Great Baths in Makthar was constructed approximately in 200AD and is considered to be among the best preserved of its kind in North Africa.
-The walls rise up to 15 meters tall and the floors are decorated with a beautiful mosaics.
+- Large Baths – The Great Baths in Makthar was constructed approximately in 200AD and is considered to be among the best-preserved of its kind in North Africa.
+The walls rise up to 15 meters tall and the floors are decorated with beautiful mosaics.

 - Schola Juvenum – The Schola Juvenum was a youth club for Roman boys to gather and to participate in minor militia duties such as tax collection.
 There were about 70 members in the Schola Juvenum in Makthar.
 Participation in this organization is considered a prerequisite to enroll in the Roman military service.
 The building of the Schola Juvenum was constructed around the year 200AD.

 - Pre-Roman Structures – You can see a group of megaliths which are structures built from enormous stone slabs as a place of collective burial and for worshiping the cult of the dead.
 Graves of ancient Numidian kings and Punic nobleman can also be found here.